bmwcarit/ramses-logic/doc/sphinx/build.rst

     * options: ON/OFF
     * default: ON
     * treats compiler warnings as errors and aborts the build.
 Use this option if your compiler generates warnings which are not fixed yet.

+* -Dramses-logic_BUILD_SHARED_LIB
+    * options: ON/OFF
+    * default: ON
+    * Enables building of the shared (dynamic) library version of logic engine (we recommend this over the static build)

+* -Dramses-logic_BUILD_STATIC_LIB
+    * options: ON/OFF
+    * default: OFF
+    * Enables building of the static library version of logic engine

 * -Dramses-logic_ENABLE_INSTALL
     * options: ON/OFF